libphy/which_animal/progress.md

 write a script that detects peaks and slices sound data around that peak modify scraping german site such that it scrapes tags (meow, purr, hiss, etc) Scrape more data -> freesound.org

+peak detection function done

+7/18/2016
+scraping script for freesound.org using selenium. inspected cat meow sounds, created block words list. wrote a script that scrape only relevant download links (filters out cat sounds other than meow, noise and irrelevant tags).

+7/19/2016
+inspected further sound data and tweaked filters. downloaded cat meow files (resulted in 69 selected files list out of 398 listings). wrote a script that renames the audio files and converts from arbitrary audio file format to .wav format.

+To do:
+inspect sound files- duration, sampling rate etc modify scraping script for german animal sound repo (tierstimmen) to filter certain tags -> get cat meow filtered files -> consolidate all cat meows write a script that slices a long sound files to multiple ones (using peak detection) and makes a short one padded

+scrape dog barking sound data from freesound.org, need to create block words for dog sound scrape bird sound data